Novel Categories Discovery Via Constraints on Empirical Prediction Statistics: Results

 \section{Results}

-We evaluated our distribution learning methods in left-out latest labeled and novel instances by both quantitative and qualitative metrics.
-To scrutinize the quality (i.e., separability between classes representation) of the embeddings, we utilize low-dimensional t-SNE visualization.
-We quantified the performance over the labeled and unlabeled data by deploying standard accuracy (top-1) and average clustering accuracy (ACC) (equation \ref{eq:acc_mat}), respectively.
-We report the average accuracy and ACC over the three runs from different initialization.
+We evaluate our methods in left-out labeled and novel instances using quantitative and qualitative metrics.
+We scrutinize the quality of the embeddings utilizing low-dimensional t-SNE visualization.
+We quantified the performance over the labeled and unlabeled data by deploying standard accuracy (top-1) and average clustering accuracy (ACC) (eq. \ref{eq:acc_mat}), respectively.
+We report the average accuracy and ACC over the three runs from different initializations.

 Here $ y_i \in C_U $ and $\hat{y}_i$ denote the label and predicted label of $\mathbf{x}_i \in \mathcal{D}^u$. $Perm$ set contains all permutations for labels of $\forall \mathbf{x}_i$ computed efficiently using \cite{kuhn1955hungarian}.